-7 tips on how to plan, prepare, and execute a hiking trip with your children
+How to plan, prepare and execute a hiking trip with your kids

 The outdoors can be fun and exciting, especially with your children.
 If you like hiking, you can share that experience with your family.
 However, hiking with kids takes a lot of planning and consideration.
 But don’t worry!
 We’ve got you covered!